aniskoubaa/gaitech_doc/sphinx-doc/source/drones/ar_parrot_2/ar-parrot-2-ros.rst

 Required Packages
 =================

-Install and compile following packages:
+Install and compile following package:

-`ardrone_autonomy <http://wiki.ros.org/ardrone_autonomy>`_ is the ROS driver for Parrot AR­Drone 1.0 and 2.0.
+	* `ardrone_autonomy <http://wiki.ros.org/ardrone_autonomy>`_ is the ROS driver for Parrot AR­Drone 1.0 and 2.0.

 Working with real drone
 =======================